Jamie Zimmerman MD

 Ah, the seasons, they do change.
 This morning I awoke to 8" of snow with a sleet covering on the ground.
 Another 2-4" to come, according to the weatherman, that sublime trickster.
 As this is the most snow in these parts since the early 2000's, I had to take a bit of a walk.
 As I expected, not another soul around, no footprints or tire tracks.
 I love that.
-No sound other than the wind, the caw of crows that seem to be undeterred by most anything and a small finch-type bird that is in the process of committing suicide.
+No sound other than the wind, the caw of crows that seem to be undeterred by most anything and a small finch-type bird that is in the process of singing its life away.
 No food to be found for him, so no energy to spare this day.
 If he continues, he will certainly fall prey to the laws of Darwin.
 I doubt that there will be any traffic today - Southerners are well aware of their lack of expertise in snow driving.
 Now the area's many snowbirds, who seem to know everything there is to know about driving in the snow, they will be out.
 Good luck to them.

 I am a lover of art in most of its many forms: symphony – Scheherazade to Rhapsody in Blue; ballet – Swan Lake and the Nutcracker; art – Starry Night to Michelangelo’s Captives; theater – Death of a Salesman to The Crucible; cinema - Dr. Zhivago to Blade Runner; literature - Shakespeare’s sonnets to the novels of James Lee Burke; and rock and roll music – Cream to Alice in Chains.
 I have not yet learned to like opera, despite my best efforts, though I love the music from Carmen.

 I am something of an aging Boy Scout in that I love the outdoors and wildlife; respect the environment; and adhere to most of the original list of boy scout virtues (clean, kind, trustworthy, loyal, friendly, cheerful, courteous, and brave).
 A few of the other listed virtues - obedience, reverence and thrift, not so much.
 I long ago substituted being faithful and true for reverent; never saw much benefit in being thrifty, given that tomorrow is promised to no one; and I'm far too independent to be obedient.
-I am known for having a well developed sense of humor, generally witty, dry on occasion, bawdy and rollicking on others, and nearly always subtlety but noticeably edgy.
+I am known for having a well developed sense of humor, generally witty, dry on occasion, bawdy and rollicking on others, and nearly always nuanced and edgy.